African-American beauty

-African Americans and their skin color and hair were once considered unattractive by white people.
-Black women and their bodies have been devalued and rejected by white ideal beauty standards.
+African Americans and their skin color and hair were once considered unattractive.
+Black women and their bodies have been devalued and rejected by ideal beauty standards.

-Defining African-American Beauty
+Defining African-American beauty

-African American beauty focuses on the beauty of African Americans, as beauty is viewed differently by various groups.
-Similar to other cultures, ideals of beauty in African-American communities have varied throughout the years.
-Influenced by the racial perspectives on beauty, lighter skin tones and straight hair have been considered desirable characteristics by different groups, including African Americans.
+African American beauty focuses on the beauty of African Americans, as notions pertaining to beauty are examined differently by various cultures and societies.
+Similarly to other cultures, ideals of beauty within African-American communities have shifted throughout the years.
+Influenced by Eurocentric perspectives and White supremacism, lighter skin and eye tones as well as straight hair have long been considered the most desirable characteristics by different racial groups in the U.S., including African Americans.